Are cracks emerging in the Russia-Iran alliance in Syria?

 "The Russians are playing a delicate balancing act between different regional allies," said Julien Barnes-Dacey of the European Council on Foreign Relations.

-He said the Russian statement about removing foreign forces was a message to Iran that there would be limits to its influence.
+He said the Russian statement about removing foreign forces was a message to Iran that there would be limits to its influence in Syria.

 "But they will have extreme difficulty in enforcing it," he added.